jemmy512/book-notes/CS/refactoring-2.md

     I also think about the context of that name.
 If it’s only meaningful within the function I’m working on, then Extract Variable is a good choice—but if it makes sense in a broader context, I’ll consider making the name available in that broader context, usually as a function.

     The downside of promoting the name to a broader context is extra effort.
-If it’s significantly more effort, I’m likely to leave it till later when I can use Replace Temp with Query (178).
+If it’s significantly more effort, I’m likely to leave it till later when I can use `Replace Temp with Query`.

 * Mechanics
     1. Ensure that the expression you want to extract does not have side effects.